-Our aims and objectives are:
+The aims and objectives of the society are:

-To encourage and undertake research into Hatfield’s history.
+- To encourage and undertake research into Hatfield’s history.

-To produce publications on aspects of Hatfield’s history
+- To produce publications on aspects of Hatfield’s history

-To provide a forum for the exchange of information.
+- To provide a forum for the exchange of information.

-To arrange meetings & outings
+- To arrange meetings & outings

-To produce a quarterly newsletter
+- To produce a quarterly newsletter

-The Picture The Eight Bells Public House dating from at least the 17th century, is associated with Charles Dickens’s novel Oliver Twist.
-It was the pub that Bill Sykes made his way to after killing Nancy in London.
+The Eight Bells public house pictured above dates from at least the 17th century.
+It is associated with Charles Dickens’s novel “Oliver Twist.”
+It was to this pub that Bill Sykes made his way after murdering Nancy in London.